Updated to 28 August 2017

 Hartlepool has the highest total spare vehicle percentage in the North

-Slatyford have the most vehicles over 10 years of age, with 37 vehicles (representing 37.4% of their fleet) being over a decade old.
-Hartlepool now have the next highest proportion, with almost one in three of their fleet being aged 10 years or older.
+Slatyford have the most vehicles over 10 years of age, with 29 vehicles (representing over 30% of their fleet) being over a decade old.
+Teesside have the next highest proportion, with over one in five of their fleet being aged 10 years or older.

-Less than one in six of the total Stagecoach North East fleet are now aged 10 years or older.
+Around one in eight of the total Stagecoach North East fleet are now aged 10 years or older.